-Marjoram is a perennial herb related to Oregano and is of the mint family, first discovered in the Mediterranean, and known for its fragrant leaves.
+Marjoram is a low-growing perennial herb related to Oregano and is of the mint family, first discovered in the Mediterranean, and known for its fragrant leaves.
 It’s also beautiful as a groundcover.

 WebMD also says, “Marjoram tea is also used for various digestion problems including poor appetite, liver disease, gallstones, intestinal gas, and stomach cramps.
 Other uses include treating diabetes, sleep problems, muscle spasms, headaches, sprains, bruises and back pain.
 It is also used as a ‘nerve tonic’ and a ‘heart tonic,’ and to promote better blood circulation.”